brittanymoore/angular-demo-todo/README.md

 ### Mocking

-This project uses json-server for mocking REST data.
+This project uses json-server to simulate REST data.
 By default, the express server is on port 3000, and the angular app is on port 4200.
 The webpack configuration contains a proxy option that maps requests to the express server.